Dentists

 You can access most standard dental care services through state-funded public healthcare in Luxembourg.
 This means that you can claim reimbursement for treatment, usually between 80% to 100%.
 However, you will need to make sure that your dentist is contracted to provide state-funded services and what treatments they provide.
 As such, it might be worth considering taking private health insurance to cover any additional costs.

-As has been noted, Luxembourg provides a high level of dental care through state-funded public services.
-Dentists in Luxembourg work privately and operate out of private clinics, however, most also register with the CNS to offer state-funded dental care.
+Luxembourg provides a high level of dental care through state-funded public services.
+Dentists in Luxembourg work privately and operate out of private clinics, however, most also register with the National Health Fund (Caisse nationale de santé – CNS) to offer state-funded dental care.
 Some do not, so do be sure to check first.

 All residents covered through state health insurance in Luxembourg can access public dental care services in the country.
 However, non-residents and short-term visitors will need to take out private insurance for dental treatment.
 That said, it’s worth noting that short-term visitors from the EU/EFTA can use their European Health Insurance Card (EHIC) to access dental care.

-There is no clear division between state and private dental care in Luxembourg.
-Rather, dentists work privately but also contract themselves out to provide public dental care reimbursed through state insurance.
+Dentists in Luxembourg tend to work privately but also contract themselves out to provide public dental care reimbursed through the CNS.
 Hence, most dentists in Luxembourg provide both state and private dental care.

 Many residents in Luxembourg, including most expats, take out private health insurance to pay for dental costs not covered by state insurance.
 This includes the percentage of standard treatments not reimbursed, plus additional treatments which can include: